natis1/infinitegrimm/README.md

 # Infinite Grimm

-Infinite Grimm is a hollow knight mod supporting lifeblood.
-It allows you to fight NKG a second time in an increasingly difficult endless battle for geo and fun.
+Infinite Grimm redefines the Nightmare King Grimm fight in Hollow Knight.
+Fight NKG a second time in an increasingly difficult endless battle for geo and fun.
+Many optional challenge modes including NGG and timed modes.
 How long can you dance with fire?

 ### Features

 * Fight Grimm in an endless, increasingly difficult battle.
+* Dance and die and live forever with the rhythmic and cathartic normal difficulty.
+* Optional hard difficulty to challenge your muscle memory and push your skill to its limits.
 * Earn geo and compliments from Grimm based on the damage done.
-* Optional hard mode for really skilled players.
 * Every attack dodgeable at every speed.
 No more relying on RNG for your hitless run.*
 * Bring Grimmchild with you for moral support and extra damage.
 * Leave Grimmchild behind for two extra notches.
 * Configure Grimm to your liking.
 He can fight as slowly or quickly as you wish.
 * See your current score at all times.
 Just look at your geo counter (Thanks to 56 for this)
+* Time attack mode - Six minutes (by default) to prove your skills.
+* One hit mode to get the adrenaline pumping.
+Also enables FotF for extra damage.
 * Your worst nemesis returns with Infinite Nightmare God Grimms.
 They're just as you remembered but no downpatch needed.
 * Rewrites Hollow Knight lore.
+Fully compatible with Redwing lore though.

 \*Assumes every movement ability unlocked.